-ed blood cells (RBCs) are the main cellular component of whole blood (WB).
+RBCs are the main cellular component of whole blood (WB).
 About a thousand times more concentrated than white blood cells and platelets, the volume fraction of RBCs or their hematocrit (Ht) is as high as 45%.
 Local dynamics and interactions of RBCs govern blood rheology and control proper perfusion of the entire vascular tree.
-In particular, WB exhibits a strong shear-thinning behavior in shear flow [1, 2] which is determined by the aggregability and deformability of RBCs [3], since the suspending plasma behaves essentially as a Newtonian fluid with a constant shear viscosity of about 1.2 cP at 37°C [1, 4].
-Macromolecules dispersed in the plasma, such as fibringen, induce an attractive force between RBCs leading to their aggregation [5].
-Because RBCs have a biconcave disk-like shape at rest, they form long floppy rouleaux structures which can reversibly and continuously break down to single flowing discocytes for increasing shear rates up to tens of $\rm s^{-1}$ [6, 7].
-This change in microstructure is indeed accompanied by a strong viscosity drop from ~ 100 cP down to about ~ 10 cP [3].
-However, for shear rates between 10 and 1500 s-1, which are common in the microcirculation [8, 9], only the deformability and dynamics of RBCs can account for a further four-fold decrease in WB viscosity down to values as low as 2-3 cP [3].
-This value strongly depends on the hematocrit and the viscosity of RBCs hemoglobin cytoplasm, which is around 5 cP at 37°C [10]
+In particular, WB exhibits a strong shear-thinning behavior in shear flow (1, 2) that is determined by the aggregability and deformability of RBCs (3), because the suspending plasma behaves essentially as a Newtonian fluid with a constant shear viscosity of about 1.2 cP at 37°C (1, 4).
+Macromolecules dispersed in the plasma, such as fibrinogen, induce an attractive force between RBCs, leading to their aggregation (5).
+Because RBCs have a biconcave disk-like shape at rest, they form long floppy rouleaux structures that can reversibly and continuously break down to single flowing discocytes for increasing shear rates up to tens of seconds-1 (6, 7).
+This change in microstructure is indeed accompanied by a strong viscosity drop from ~ 100 cP down to about ~ 10 cP (3).
+However, for shear rates between 10 and $1,500 \text{ s}^{-1}$, which are common in the microcirculation (8, 9), only deformability and dynamics of RBCs can account for a further fourfold decrease in WB viscosity down to values as low as 2 - 3 cP (3).
+This value strongly depends on the Ht and the viscosity of RBC hemoglobin cytoplasm, which is around 5 cP at 37°C (10).

-The link between cellular deformability and shear-thinning remains unsettled, even though it is crucial in understanding blood flow both in health and disease: altered RBCs deformability [11] are correlated with impaired perfusion, increase in blood viscosity, and vaso-occlusion in microcirculatory disorders such as diabetus mellitus, or hemoglobinopathies like sickle cell anemia.
-Observations of RBCs dynamics in microtubes [12] and rheoscopes [13], realized during the 1970s and 1980s, have led to the foundation of the current paradigm for shear-thinning, comforting an emulsion analogy for blood rheology inherited from the 1960s [1, 2].
-While at low shear stresses (less than about 0.05 Pa) single RBCs flip like a coin, they reach a steady orientation for increasing flow strength [13, 14] allowed by a tank-tread-like circulation of their membrane [13].
-Such droplet-like behavior should effectively assist the flow by minimizing disturbances to streamlines and has been successfully used to deduce some mechanical properties of RBCs membrane in dilute conditions [15, 16].
-However, steady tank-treading occurs only when RBCs are dispersed into a viscous aqueous solution (often of dextran polysaccharides), which is several times more viscous than the inner cytoplasm.
-Such a viscous environment around single cells is supposed to mimic the effective high-shear-rate viscosity of the crowded conditions present in WB [17].
-Therefore, shearthinning paradigm is rooted in RBCs ability to tank-tread whatever the hematocrit in response to high shear stresses [7].
+The link between cellular deformability and shear thinning remains unsettled, even though it is crucial for understanding blood flow both in health and disease: Altered RBC deformability (11) is correlated with impaired perfusion, increase in blood viscosity, and vasoocclusion in microcirculatory disorders such as diabetus mellitus or hemoglobinopathies such as sickle cell anemia.
+Observations of RBC dynamics in microtubes (12) and rheoscopes (13) realized during the 1970s and 1980s have led to the foundation of the current paradigm for shear thinning, supporting an emulsion analogy for blood rheology inherited from the 1960s (1, 2).
+Although at low shear stresses (less than about 0.05 Pa) single RBCs flip like a coin, they reach a steady orientation for increasing flow strength (13, 14) allowed by a tank-tread-like circulation of their membrane (13).
+Such dropletlike behavior should effectively assist the flow by minimizing disturbances to streamlines and has been successfully used to deduce some mechanical properties of RBC membrane in dilute conditions (15, 16).
+However, steady tank treading occurs only when RBCs are dispersed into a viscous aqueous solution (often of dextran polysaccharides), which is several times more viscous than the inner cytoplasm.
+Such a viscous environment around single cells is supposed to mimic the effective high-shearrate viscosity of the crowded conditions present in WB (17).
+Therefore, the shear-thinning paradigm is rooted in RBCs' ability to tank-tread whatever the Ht in response to high shear stresses (7).